Clicky

 This means that you invest far more tax efficiently than if you made a personal investment from your own bank account because you won’t have been liable for the employers’ and employees’ National Insurance that you would have to pay on a salary that would then be used to make an individual investment.

-This extra tax break can represent a significant boost to your retirement nest egg and so build a valuable lasting legacy of your time as a contractor.
+This extra tax break can significantly boost your retirement nest egg and help you build a valuable, lasting legacy as a contractor.

 See this GOV.UK guide for more details, and specific examples.